 Hiking West Tiger Mountain #3-2-1

 Tiger Mountain State Forest offers miles and miles of forested trails and challenging hikes to get a good workout in all year long!
 West Tiger Mountain is one of the more popular destinations on Tiger Mountain and most people turn around at the summit of West Tiger #3.
-It used to have an amazing view across to the Olympics and Seattle, but now the trees have grown up and that view is quite limited.
-However, if you have the energy, snacks and water to go another steep mile, beyond West Tiger #3 and #2 you’ll get to a much more spectacular view at West Tiger #1, one of the best views of all the wonderful hikes near Issaquah.
+However, if you have the energy, snacks and water to go another steep mile, beyond West Tiger #3 and #2 you’ll get increasing views at West Tiger #1, one of the best views of all the wonderful hikes near Issaquah.
 This post will describe the route to #1, which includes the more famous #3.
 West Tiger Mountain #3 is just under 6 miles round trip with about 2000 feet of elevation gain, and West Tiger #1 is just under 8 miles round trip with about 2500 feet of elevation gain.

 Cell phone coverage: Good.
 There are a few dead spots but most of the trail has service